Lyf Hotel room with double bed, sofa

 Hotel Challis

-Located in one of the prettiest streets in Potts Point Hotel Challis is one of the areas most historic properties.
-Only a couple of the rooms here fit the budget tag, the small doubles that clock in at just 12m² .
-They may only be just big enough to swing a cat but the beds are super comfortable and the location excellent.
+Located on one of the prettiest streets in Potts Point, Hotel Challis is one of the area’s most historic properties.
+Only a couple of rooms here fit the budget category – the small doubles at just 12m².
+They may be tiny, but the beds are comfortable and the location is excellent.

 Hotel Challis Potts Point

 The staff get regular praise for their helpfulness.
-I would happily stay here and if I could spring for the balcony room you might have trouble getting me to leae From here you can walk into the city via Wolloomooloo and the Botanic Gardens.
+I’d happily stay here, and if I could afford the balcony room you might have trouble getting me to leave.
+From here you can walk into the city via Woolloomooloo and the Botanic Gardens.

 Location: 21-23 Challis Avenue, Potts Point,